Letterbook/FEP/feps/fep-e232.md

 It is expected that software will allow users to define object links using some kind of microsyntax, similar to `@mention` and `#hashtag` microsyntaxes.
 The exact way of defining object links may vary depending on the use case and is out of scope of this document.

-If object's content has links to other objects, that object MAY have the `tag` property, where each link is represented as a `Link` object, as suggested by [Activity Vocabulary].
+If an object's `name`, `summary`, or `content` has qualified links to other objects, that object SHOULD have the `tag` property, where each object link is represented as a `Link` object, as suggested by [Activity Vocabulary].
 The properties of this `Link` object are:

 - `type` (REQUIRED): the type MUST be `Link`.
 - `mediaType` (REQUIRED): the media type SHOULD be `application/activity+json`.